kblocksio/portal/README.md

 2. **Install the Portal:**

    > **Redis Configuration Note:**
-   > The following command will install a Redis instance in your cluster and set the necessary `KBLOCKS_PUBSUB_*` properties in the secret.
-If you prefer installing a different Redis instance, set `redis.enabled=false` and manually configure the `KBLOCKS_PUBSUB_*` properties in the secret after installation.
+   > The following command will install a Redis instance in your cluster and set the necessary `KBLOCKS_PUBSUB_*` properties in the `kblocks` secret and `KBLOCKS_PUBSUB_HOST` and `KBLOCKS_PUBSUB_KEY` in the portal's `kblocks-api-secrets` secret.
+If you prefer installing a different Redis instance, set `redis.enabled=false` and manually configure the above properties in each secret after installation.

-   Replace `your-portal-cluster-name` with your cluster name and `your-portal-domain.com` with your portal’s domain:
+   Replace `your-portal-cluster-name` with your cluster name and `your-portal-domain.com` with your portal’s domain and run the following command from the root of the repository:

    ```sh
    helm upgrade --install portal ./deploy \